 South of Baghdad, the ancient Mesopotamian valley offers less risk and more reward.
 Featuring Babylonian ruins and a certain Great Ziggurat, this region is a paradise for adventurers.
 We organise private tours here, as well as in Iraqi Kurdistan and Baghdad.

 Visit Iraq’s Mecca.
 Each year, Karbala attracts millions of Muslim pilgrims from across the world.
 The golden-domed Imam Husayn Shrine is their final destination.

 Visit a Biblical building.
 The Ziggurat of Ur was built almost six thousand years ago.
 Now that’s old.
 This legendary structure used to lie on the shores of the Persian Gulf, but now coastline shifts have moved it hundreds of miles inland.

 Follow in the footsteps of Roald Dahl.
 In 1940, he took an award-winning photograph of Taq Kasra.
 Though a lot may have changed in Iraq since then, this unsupported arch – the largest on earth – still hangs in the sky.

 If you want to travel to Iraq, we are the people to talk to.
 We can help you with every stage of your journey, from plotting the right route to recommending the best coffee house in Baghdad.

-With photos courtesy of Leon McCarron
+Photos courtesy of Leon McCarron